Rani Therapeutics’ $73M IPO will fund upcoming clinical trials – TechCrunch

 According to S-1 filings, shares were estimated to price between $14 and $16 last week.
 On Friday, shares debuted slightly lower, around $11.
 Rani raised about $73 million in its debut.

 Rani’s debut comes amidst a flurry of IPO activity in therapeutics.
 In 2020, 71 biotech companies went public.
-Already in 2021, 59 companies have IPO’ed and even more are on the way.
-On July 30 alone, eight different biotech companies are expected to begin trading, including Rani Therapeutics.
+Already in 2021, 59 companies have IPO’ed, and even more are on the way.
+On July 30 alone, eight biotech companies were expected to begin trading, including Rani Therapeutics.

-Rani Therapeutics, is, as Imran puts it “laser focused” on itself, rather than the IPO activity around it.
-The decision to go public was partially bolstered by the results of a phase I study– early evidence that the RaniPill, the company’s flagship product could be brought into the clinic.
+Rani Therapeutics, is, as founder Mir Imran puts it, “laser focused” on itself, rather than the IPO activity around it.
+The decision to go public was partially bolstered by the results of a phase I study — early evidence that the RaniPill, the company’s flagship product, could be brought into the clinic.

 “We are already in humans, and clearly on a strong path to make oral biologics [a] reality.
 This is a hot and unique market for life science direction and we’re excited to be driving innovation in this area,” Imran tells TechCrunch.

-Rani Therapeutics flagship product is RaniPill, essentially, a capsule designed to deliver medicines that would usually be delivered via injections.
+Rani Therapeutics’ flagship product is RaniPill, essentially, a capsule designed to deliver medicines that would usually be delivered via injections.
 TechCrunch covered the pill in more detail here, but it works according to a few basic steps.

 The pill is covered by a coating resistant to stomach acid.
 Once the pill enters the small intestine, the coating dissolves, allowing for a small balloon to inflate.
 Once that small balloon inflates, medication is delivered by a microneedle (which dissolves after the drug is administered).
 Then, the rest of the balloon is “excreted through normal digestive processes,” per the company’s S-1 filing.